yuezhang0594/GradAid/README.md

 Built with **React** and **Vite** for fast rendering and development experience, the frontend includes:
 - **Document Editor**: Rich-text editing interface for SOPs and LORs using Shadcn components
 - **User Dashboard**: Displays saved documents and application insights
-- **Auth & Profile**: Manages user authentication and profile settings
+- **Auth & Profile**: Manages user authentication and profile settings using Clerk
 - **Convex Client**: Facilitates real-time communication with the backend
 - **React Router**: Handles client-side routing with nested routes and navigation